Tsunami (Southern All Stars song): Overview

-The song was the first number-one single for Southern All Stars since the 1996 single Ai no Kotodama on the Oricon weekly charts.
-The band used the style of hard rock on the previous single "Yellow Man," which was released in March 1999.
+“Tsunami” was the first number-one single for Southern All Stars since the 1996 single Ai no Kotodama on the Oricon weekly charts.
+The band used the style of hard rock on the previous single "Yellow Man", which was released in March 1999.
 However, it only managed to reach the number-ten position on Oricon charts.
 Therefore, they returned to Japanese pop.
 The song sold over 654,000 copies in the first week and debuted at number-one, beating out Morning Musume's "Koi no Dance Site" on the Oricon weekly charts.
-The song once spent two weeks at the number-one position, lost one week to B'z's "Kon'ya Tsuki no Mieru Oka ni", and reached the number-one position again for three weeks, before being dethrone by KinKi Kids's "Suki ni Natteku Aishiteku/KinKi no Yaruki Manman Song" in week 7 of the release.
-It sold over 2.9 million copies and became the best selling single for the band.
+The song once spent two weeks at the number-one position, lost one week to B'z's "Kon'ya Tsuki no Mieru Oka ni", and reached the number-one position again for three weeks, before being dethrone by KinKi Kids' "Suki ni Natteku Aishiteku/KinKi no Yaruki Manman Song" in week 7 of the release.
+It sold over 2.9 million copies and became the band’s best-selling single.
 In June 2005, it became the third best-selling single on the Oricon chart, surpassing the sales of "Dango 3 Kyodai".

-The song was included in their greatest hits album Ballad 3: The Album Of Love, released on November 22, 2000.
+Featured in their greatest hits album Ballad 3: The Album Of Love, the song was released on November 22, 2000.
 The album debuted at the number-one position on the Oricon weekly charts, selling over 1.36 million copies within only one week.

-The song resurrected the band.
-The song won the "Song of The Year" award at the 14th Japan Gold Disc Award.
-It also won the grand prix award at the 42nd Japan Record Awards.
+The song won "Song of The Year" at the 14th Japan Gold Disc Award and the grand prix award at the 42nd Japan Record Awards, revitalizing the band’s career.